Echeveria gibbiflora 'Metallica'

 Echeveria gibbiflora 'Metallica' is a beautiful succulent with short-stemmed rosettes of metallic bronze-green leaves with pink margins.
 The leaves are spoon-shaped, wavy-edged, up to 8 inches (20 cm) long, and up to 5 inches (12.5 cm) wide.
 Flowers are bell-shaped reddish, yellow inside, and appear in racemes.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 Most common Echeveria species are not complicated succulents to grow, provided you follow a few basic rules.
 First, be careful never to let water sit in the rosette as it can cause rot or fungal diseases that will kill the plant.
 Additionally, remove dead leaves from the bottom of the plant as it grows.
 These dead leaves provide a haven for pests, and Echeverias are susceptible to mealy bugs.
 Finally, as with all succulents, careful watering habits and plenty of light will help ensure success.

 Repot as needed, preferably during the warm season.
 To repot a succulent, make sure the soil is dry before repotting, then gently remove the pot.
 Knock away the old soil from the roots, making sure to remove any rotted or dead roots in the process.
 Treat any cuts with a fungicide.

-It is an open question whether this plant has been a true species or already a hybrid produced in cultivation.
+This succulent was first described and named by Lemaire from a plant in cultivation.
+It is an open question whether this plant is a true species, cultivar, or a hybrid produced in cultivation.